-IV.
-L-PLOT

-Figure 1 shows the observed and predicted number of cumulative patients using the SARS case data in Hong Kong in 2003 by the day of truncation; the prediction method is the statistical truncated model.
+V. L-PLOT Figure 3 shows the observed and predicted number of cumulative patients using the SARS case data in Hong Kong in 2003 by the various days of truncation time; the prediction method is the statistical truncated model.
 It is very difficult to grasp the whole prediction trend in the figure.

-Fig. 1.
-Observed and Predicted Number of Cumulative Patients in the Case of SARS.
+Fig. 3.
+Observed and Predicted Number of Cumulative Patients in the Case of SARS: Various Cases.

-The predicted value for the final number of patients using data until time T becomes a function (trend) of T. We call this trend plot "L-plot" here.
-The L-plot shows us how early the prediction method predicts the final number of patients; see Figure 2, which demonstrates the SARS case.
-It would be beneficial if can consider to use the L-plot in predicting the final number of patients easily.
-Figure 3 shows an illustration of the L-plots by various methods for the SARS case.
+The predicted value for the final number of patients using data until time T becomes a function (trend) of T. To show this final values, we tried to put the prediction points at the truncation days together with the cumulative number of observed values.
+This is new.
+We call this trend plot "L-plot" here.
+The L-plot shows us how early the prediction method predicts the final number of patients; see Figure 4, which demonstrates the SARS case.
+It would be beneficial if we can consider to use the L-plot in predicting the final number of patients easily.
+Figure 5 shows the predicted results by using the SIR model in L-plot form.
+We can find the clear difference between the two models, the statistical truncated model (Figure 4) and the SIR model (Figure 5).
+In the SIR model, we can see that the final number of patients are predicted rather in early stages.
+The stable prediction can be attained from the 20th day from the beginning.
+On the contrary, the stable prediction may be obtained from the 35th day from the beginning in the truncated model.